aws-samples/sample-ray-on-amazon-sagemaker-training-jobs/README.md

 With this approach, both Prometheus and Grafana server should be deployed on an external system.

+⚠️ Internet connectivity is the SageMaker cluster required

 #### Step 1: Setup IAM Permissions:

 Please refer to the official [AWS Documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/train-remote-debugging.html#train-remote-debugging-iam)